privacyguides/privacyguides.org/docs/email.en.md

 ??? warning "Email Encryption"

     Tutanota [does not use OpenPGP](https://www.tutanota.com/faq/#pgp).
-Tutanota users can only receive encrypted emails when external users send them through a [temporary Tutanota mailbox](https://www.tutanota.com/howto/#encrypted-email-external).
+Tutanota accounts can only receive encrypted emails from non-Tutanota email accounts when sent via a [temporary Tutanota mailbox](https://www.tutanota.com/howto/#encrypted-email-external).

     Tutanota [does have plans](https://github.com/tutao/tutanota/issues/198) to support [AutoCrypt](https://autocrypt.org).
-This would allow for external users to send encrypted emails to Tutanota users as long as their email client supports the AutoCrypt headers.
+This would allow for non-Tutanota emails to send encrypted emails to Tutanota accounts as long as their email client supports the AutoCrypt headers.

 ??? missing ".onion Service"